PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 These images have been selected during :ref:`Step 1<VMCStep01>` above and the plots (with the same files names as the .IMG and .GEO files) are located in the :file`UsedImages` subfolders for each orbit.

 For each selected image, I use all the pixels on the visible disk and take the average and the median values.
+Initially, I had set the incidence and emission angles limits to 89˚ and 90˚.
+I changed that to 84˚ and 81˚ respectively in line with the results presented by :ref:`Lee et al. (2015) <Lee2015>` in their section 3.2.
+The difference in the final resulting coefficients of the phase angle curve fit are on the order or 2%.

 By selecting the valid pixels in this way, I note that there are significant outliers in the radiances, especially in the low value range.
+This was also noted by :ref:`Lee et al. (2015) <Lee2015>` who adapoted another condition on the selection of the image pixel that the radiance factor be larger than 0.05.
+I address this perhaps more rigorously using the process described below.
 In order to avoid the effect of these outliers, I apply an iterative averaging process:

 - Step 1: calculate the average;
 - Step 2: check if the current average value is different by more than a given **percentage** (set by the user) from the one from the previous iteration;